egel/dotfiles/configuration/README.md

 # Configuration

-This document is meant for explain how to configure available features/programs.
+This document is meant to explain how to configure available features/programs.

 > [!IMPORTANT]
 > All configurations are based on downloaded repository to localhost, and using symlinks connect files from the repository.
 >
-> I prefer this approach as it allow me to quickly update my configuration files when they changes and update my main repository.
+> I prefer this approach as it allows me to quickly update my configuration files when they change and update my main repository.
 >
 > If you prefer to copy files instead due to e.g.: security reasons, feel free to do so.

 > [!NOTE]
-> I use a custom keybindings for the configuration in this folder.
+> I use custom keybindings for the configuration in this folder.
 If you're interested see [my keybindings cheatsheet][shortcuts-cheatsheet].
 >
-> In daily work I heavily rely on nvim used inside tmux sessions while using TKL keyboard types, so the configuration have most effective shortcuts for this particular combination.
+> In daily work I heavily rely on nvim used inside tmux sessions while using TKL keyboard types, so the configuration has the most effective shortcuts for this particular combination.

 > [!TIP]
-> To avoid problems during setup, it's much saver to use absolute paths while creating symlinks.
+> To avoid problems during setup, it's much safer to use absolute paths while creating symlinks.

 ## zsh